google-research/kauldron/docs/metrics.md

     return self.State.from_values(values=correct)
 ```

-The state perform the agregation of the metric values.
-Some states are provided
+The state performs the aggregation of the metric values.
+Some states are
-by default:
+provided by default:

 *   `kd.metrics.AverageState`: for simple averaging of a value (e.g.
     `kd.metrics.Norm`).